Shippan: Economy

-The neighborhood has a very integrated mix of ethnic groups and even ethnic stores, including Asian (Indian) stores and Italian pizzerias are on Cove Road, and European delis on Elm Street.
-Blacks, whites, Hispanics, Indians and others all live in Shippan.
+Shippan is dome to various types of ethnic businesses, including Asian Indian stores and Italian pizzerias on Cove Road, and European delis on Elm Street.

-The neighborhood includes Cummings Park public beach, St. Mary Roman Catholic Church, St. Benedict Roman Catholic Church, a supermarket, and many restaurants and small retail businesses.
+The neighborhood includes Cummings Park public beach, St. Mary Roman Catholic Church, and St. Benedict Roman Catholic Church.
+The neighborhood also hosts a supermarket, and many restaurants and small retail businesses.

 A Clairol factory is located where the Shippan meets the Cove section on Cove Avenue.
 In 2008, Clairol Corporation announced plans to sell the facility.
+In 2011, the Clariol factory (which had been abandoned) was demolished and replaced with an NBC Sports studio and the Chelsea Piers Stamford athletic and aquatic club.